Bertrand256/dash-masternode-tool/doc/proposals.md

 To use these features, open the *Proposals* window by clicking the `Proposals` button in the main application window or the `Tools->Proposals` menu item.
 The following window appears:
 ![Proposals window](img/dmt-proposals-window.png)

-The first time you open the window, it will take a few minutes for the application to retrieve data on all of the proposals currently maintained by the network, as well as the votes cast on them by masternodes.
-That data is saved to a cache database, so the opening the window should be faster once the data in in the local cache.
+The first time you open the window, it will take a few minutes for the application to retrieve data on all the proposals currently maintained by the network, as well as the votes cast on them by masternodes.
+That data is saved to a cache database, so the opening the window should be faster once the data in the local cache.

 The upper part of the window shows a list of proposals in a table, with several common proposal attributes visible in columns.
 You can control visibility and the display order of the columns by clicking the `Columns` button and enabling or reordering the columns of interest to you in the `Columns` dialog.
 ![Column selection dialog](img/dmt-proposals-columns.png)

 In the `Proposals` dialog, you can:
- * View the list of all of the currently available proposals and associated details.
+ * View the list of all the currently available proposals and associated details.
  * View the list of votes cast on particular proposal.
  * Cast a vote on proposals (if a masternode is configured in *DMT*).
  * Save proposal and vote data to a CSV file for further analysis.